-Another one of those questions we are often asked relates to when you should (or shouldn’t) use zero-premium FX collar options when you’re hedging.
-For importers and exporters managing trade-related transactional FX exposures, the choice of hedging instrument is just as important to overall performance as tactical/strategic risk management decisions to position at the minimum or maximum of hedging policy limits.
+Another one of those questions we are often asked relates to when you should (or shouldn’t) use zero-premium collar options when you’re hedging.
+For importers and exporters managing trade-related transactional FX exposures, the choice of the hedging instrument is just as important to overall performance as tactical/strategic risk management decisions to position at the minimum or maximum of hedging policy limits.

-The choice between these option instruments and straight forward exchange contracts normally comes down to the following considerations:
+The choice between these option instruments and straightforward exchange contracts normally comes down to the following considerations:

-- If the home currency spot rate is at an historical low point against the export receipt currency (say based on long-term average rates) and the lead-indicators point to a greater probability of appreciation of the home currency than further depreciation, the choice of hedge instrument is going to be heavily weighted to straight forwards.
+- If the home currency spot rate is at a historical low point against the export receipt currency (say based on long-term average rates) and the lead-indicators point to a greater probability of appreciation of the home currency than further depreciation, the choice of hedge instrument is going to be heavily weighted to straight forwards.

-- If the home currency spot rate is at an historical high point against the export receipt currency (based on long-term average rates) and the lead-indicators point to a greater probability of depreciation of the home currency than further appreciation, the choice of hedge instrument is more likely to be buying outright call options on the home currency.
+- If the home currency spot rate is at a historical high point against the export receipt currency (based on long-term average rates) and the lead-indicators point to a greater probability of depreciation of the home currency than further appreciation, the choice of hedge instrument is more likely to be buying outright call options on the home currency.

-In a similar vein, opportunities should be taken to restructure collars over the course of their term by buying back the sold cap or floor, or alternatively converting the collar to a straight forward if original target hedged rates are achievable.
+In a similar vein, opportunities should be taken to restructure collars over the course of their term by buying back the sold cap or floor, or alternatively converting the collar to a straightforward if original target hedged rates are achievable.
 An active mixture of hedging instruments within policy limits should provide greater opportunity to beat benchmark and budget exchange rates.